sekoyo/react-image-crop/README.md

 ## Features

+- For anything, not just images.
 - Responsive (you can use pixels or percentages).
 - Touch enabled.
 - Free-form or fixed aspect crops.
 - Keyboard support for nudging selection.
-- No dependencies/small footprint (5KB gzip).
+- No dependencies/small footprint (11KB min, 3.5KB gzip).
 - Min/max crop size.

 If React Image Crop doesn't cover your requirements then I advise to take a look at Doka.js.
 It features cropping, rotating, filtering, annotation, and lots more.